kingsbayanalytics/azure-ai-search-multimodal-sample/README.md

 - To index your own data,
    - Place pdf's under ```/data``` folder
    - Run ```scripts\prepdocs.ps1```
-- You could also use different indexer strategies **["indexer-image-verbal", "self-multimodal-embedding"]**
+- You could also use different indexer strategies **["indexer-image-verbal", "self-multimodal-embedding"]** [MIKE NOTE] Want to stray away from "self-multimodal-embedding" b/c 4o-Vision expensive
 - To create new index with a different strategy
   - Run ```azd set SEARCH_INDEX_NAME <new-index-name>```
   - **On Windows** Run ```scripts\prepdocs.ps1 -IndexerStrategy indexer-image-verbal ```